-These policies are supplemented by other processes to ensure compliance with the standards issued by POA and other local regulators.
-These policies and processes cover areas such as firm independence (covering for example, treasury and procurement functions), personal independence, firm financial relationships, postemployment relationships, partner rotation, and approval of audit and non-audit services.
+These policies are supplemented by other processes to ensure compliance with the standards issued by POA and those of other applicable regulatory bodies.
+These policies and processes cover areas such as firm independence (covering for example, treasury and procurement functions), personal independence, firm financial relationships, post-employment relationships, partner rotation, and approval of audit and non-audit services.